BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 More recent studies, however, present a more nuanced picture.
 A 2017 McKinsey Global Institute report found while 60% of occupations have some activities that could be automated, less than 5% of occupations were at risk of being automated out of existence.

-That said, organizations planning RPA software deployments would do well to set employee expectations before the robot rollout begins.
+That said, organizations RPA software deployments would do well to set employee expectations before the robot rollout begins.
 RRD's O'Brien said RPA is not so much a technology change as it is a cultural shift.

 "I think one of the best things we have done was to prepare the company for the shift," O'Brien said.
-"We spent a good six months just establishing expectations … before we allowed the first piece of code to be written."
+"We spent a good six months just establishing expectations … before we allowed the piece of code to be written."

 To set those RPA expectations, RRD employed a mix of employee outreach efforts, including articles, websites and Google+ communities, he noted.